mkurapov/whatilearned/README.md

-# Whatilearned
+# What I Learned

-Chrome extension to track what you learn each day.
+[Chrome extension](https://chrome.google.com/webstore/detail/what-i-learned/dlcifkbafooiigbaibnipdghcmlfdpbi) to track what you learn each day.
 Inspired by Momentum.

 ## Features:
 - Angular 2